git-srinath/DMS3.0/backend/modules/mapper/python_conversion_archive/BUGFIX_SUMMARY.md

 ## Root Causes Identified

-### 1. **Incorrect Parameter Order in PKGDWMAPRError Constructor**
+### 1. **Incorrect Parameter Order in PKGDMS_MAPRError Constructor**

 **Problem:**
-The `PKGDWMAPRError` class constructor had only 4 parameters, but was being called with 4 arguments where the mapping was incorrect:
+The `PKGDMS_MAPRError` class constructor had only 4 parameters, but was being called with 4 arguments where the mapping was incorrect:

 ```python
 # Constructor signature (BEFORE)